 AMNet measurements are made continuously (five minute and two-hour averages).
-Data is qualified and averaged to one-hour (gaseous elemental mercury, GEM) and two-hour values (gaseous oxidized mercury, GOM, and particulate bound mercury, PBM{2.5}).
-As of December 2021, there were 11 AMNet sites.
+Data is qualified and averaged to one-hour (gaseous elemental mercury, GEM) and two-hour values (gaseous oxidized mercury, GOM, and particulate bound mercury, PBM2.5).
+As of December 2023, there were 11 AMNet sites.
 Data from the AMNet are available on the NADP website (https://nadp.slh.wisc.edu).

-The figures on page 23 show the distribution of atmospheric mercury concentrations for each site.
+The figures on page 39 show the distribution of atmospheric mercury concentrations for each site.
 The top figure shows the distribution of GEM (shaded grey area) for all sites reporting data.
-GEM is reported in nanograms per cubic meter (ng/m3).
-The middle figure shows the distribution of two-hour atmospheric concentrations of GOM (red shaded area) and the bottom figure shows PBM{2.5} (green shaded area) in picograms per cubic meter (pg/m3).
+GEM is reported in nanograms per cubic meter (ng/m).
+The middle figure shows the distribution of two-hour atmospheric concentrations of GOM (red shaded area) and the bottom figure shows PBM2.5 (green shaded area) in picograms per cubic meter (pg/m).
 Concentrations are plotted logarithmically, and with different scale ranges, to highlight the range of measured values for each site.

-Hourly GEM concentration in ng/m3 for each AMNet site (top) and 2-hour GOM and $PBM{2.5}$ concentrations in pg/m3 for each speciating AMNet site (middle and bottom) in 2021.
-For each data set, the mean value is indicated as a red (GEM) or white bar (GOM and PBM{2.5}) and the median is indicated as a black bar.
-Sites with no GOM and PBM{2.5} data shown did not monitor for speciated mercury.
+Hourly GEM concentration in ng/m3 for each AMNet site (top) and 2-hour GOM and $PBM{2.5}$ concentrations in pg/m3 for each speciating AMNet site (middle and bottom) in 2023.
+For each data set, the mean value is indicated as a red (GEM) or white bar (GOM and $PBM{2.5}$ ) and the median is indicated as a black bar.
+Sites with no GOM and $PBM{2.5}$ data shown did not monitor for speciated mercury.
+Values above each symbol is the number of valid concentrations observed during the year. \MC03 is undergoing further quality assurance review.